Weihrauch/terraform-provider-azurerm/website/docs/r/hdinsight_hbase_cluster.html.markdown

 * `msi_resource_id` - (Required) The User Assigned Identity for the HDInsight Cluster.
 Changing this forces a new resource to be created.

 * `cluster_users_group_dns` - (Optional) A list of the distinguished names for the cluster user groups.
 Changing this forces a new resource to be created.

+---

+A `configuration_override` block supports the following:

+* `section` - (Required) Name of the configuration section seen in Ambari Web interface.
+Common customized section for hbase could be hbase-site, hbase-env, hdfs-site etc

+* `configuration` - (Required) A Key Value map of configuration item which would be setted up in section

+-> **NOTE:** Some section/keys pair are blacklisted for modification throught `configuration_override` block because they conflict with Microsoft auto defined values at build or other speciliazed ressource blocks like `hive`, `oozie`, `ambari` , `gateway` already setup those section/keys/value

 ## Attributes Reference